 The main assembly hall is 48 pillared in size and surrounded by original paintings showing distinctive Tibetan style.Â

-In the Vajradhatu Cheple (Dorjee Ying Lhakhang), the central images is Vairocane made of clay surround by four other meditational Buddhas.
+In the Vajradhatu Cheple (Dorjee Ying Lhakhang), the central image is a Vairocane made of clay surrounded by four other meditational Buddhas.
 Moreover, the chapel houses 108 volumes of Buddha’s oral teaching written in gold ink dated 1413.
-There is one volume display for the pilgrims and tourist.Â
+One volume is displayed for pilgrims and tourists.Â

-On the second floor, the Arhat Chaple (Neten Lhakhang)Â dedicated to the eighteen arhats in Chinese style.
+On the second floor, the Arhat Chaple (Neten Lhakhang) is dedicated to the eighteen arhats in Chinese style.
 In Tibetan Buddhism, there are only 16 arhats.
-All these statues inside this chapel were looks like made of bronze, but all are made of mud or clay in reality.Â
+The statues inside this chapel look like bronze, but they are actually made of mud or clay.Â